grafana/explore-traces/docs/sources/_index.md

 #### Structure

-Each RED metric lets you investigate data based upon the trace and span structure.
+The structural tab lets you extract and view aggregate data from your traces.

 * Rate provides **Service structure**
 * Errors provides **Root cause errors**
 * Duration metrics provides **Root cause latency**

-For **Rate**, the **Service structure** tab shows you how your applications work with each other.
+For **Rate**, the **Service structure** tab shows you how your applications "talk" to each other to fulfill requests.
 Using this view helps you analyze the service structure of the traces that match the current filters.

-For **Errors**, the **Root cause errors** tab shows the structure of the errors to help you analyze the error structure of the traces.
-You can use this tab to view what's beneath the service using the structure of the spans.
+For **Errors**, the **Root cause errors** tab shows structure of errors beneath your selected filters.
+You can use this tab to immediately see the chain of errors that are causing issues higher up in traces.

 ![Link to span data from Root cause errors](images/explore-traces-errors-root-cause.png)

 When you select **Duration** metrics, the **Root cause latency** tab shows the structure of the longest running spans so you can analyze the structure of slow spans.

-Each panel represents an aggregate view compiled using spans from multiple traces.
+The pictured spans are an aggregated view compiled using spans from multiple traces.

 #### Trace list